Biden DOJ Lets Wilbur Ross Lie To Congress

-Category: World Politics Hits: 8[Above video from CNN in 2018.
+Category: World Politics Hits: 10[Above video from CNN in 2018.
 We've known for literally years that Wilbur Ross lied to Congress. - C&L editors] In yet another move hinting that the Merrick Garland Department of Justice places more value on moving forward than holding Trump-era corruption to account, Government Executive is reporting that the Justice Department indeed found that Trump Commerce secretary and crooked rich guy Wilbur Ross lied to Congress in sworn testimony—and that they won't be prosecuting Ross for it.
 No explanation for the move is being given.
 That Wilbur Ross lied to Congress, as well as to federal courts, has been known for some time.
 The white nationalist-stocked Trump administration wanted to add a question to the 2020 U.S. Census asking whether respondents were U.S. citizens, even though the Constitution specifically orders the once-a-decade census to count all persons inside the nation's borders, whether they are citizens or not.
 While the move (which anti-immigrant forces have long demanded) was purported to be a mere attempt to collect useful data, it's been shown that asking such questions reduces the willingness of immigrant-heavy communities to respond to the census at all, fearing the information will be shared with federal immigration officials and result in targeted investigations, harassment, or deportations.

 Read more https://crooksandliars.com/2021/07/biden-doj-lets-wilbur-ross-lie-congress